yhru/seatable-mock-ruby/README.md

 # SeaTable Expense Tracker

-This project is a Rails application designed for tracking and managing expenses using SeaTable as the data storage solution.
+This project is a Rails application designed for tracking and managing data using SeaTable as the data storage solution.
 Key features of the application include:

 - Displaying a list of expenses with reason, date, and amount.
 - Adding a new expense with fields for name, date, and amount.